eserrose/Orbyte-LeanspaceGS/README.md

 Orbyte-LeanSpaceHackathon

-You can simply run the "ControlStation.exe" under release-builds if you are running windows or build it for a different platform as described below.
+You can simply unzip and run the "ControlStation.exe" under release-builds if you are running windows or build it for a different platform as described below.
+I zipped the exe because of the 100 MB limit imposed by github.

 Alternatively, if you have npm installed, you can run the program with